skrattaren/apf.rst/apf.rst

   coats hanging in it, you'd break through into a magical fairyland full of talking animals and goblins, but it'd probably not be worth it."

-  Reference to the children's classic "`The Lion, The Witch and the Wardrobe`_" by C. S. Lewis.
+  Reference to the children's classic **The Lion, The Witch and the Wardrobe** by C. S. Lewis.
 See also the annotation for p.
 22/22 of "Sourcery_".

 - [p.
 153/116] "I'm on the path, he thought.
 I don't have to know where it leads.
 I just have to follow."

-  This is almost a direct quote from a scene in "`Twin Peaks_:
+  This is almost a direct quote from a scene in **Twin Peaks**:

       Cooper: "God help me, I don't know where to start."
       Hawk: "You're on the path.
 You don't need to know where it leads.